ryantd42/NY-Legislative-Git/2023/S3372A-2023/bill.md

- ING  OUT OF THE VIOLATION OF THIS SECTION SHALL BE PAID AT LEAST MONTHLY INTO THE TREASURY OF THE COUNTY, (II) AN ADJOINING OR REASONABLY  PROXI- MATE  LOCAL  GOVERNMENT  IS ADMINISTERING AND ENFORCING THE UNIFORM FIRE
- S. 3372  10

- PREVENTION AND BUILDING CODE AND STATE ENERGY CONSERVATION  CONSTRUCTION CODE IN SUCH LOCAL GOVERNMENT AS PROVIDED BY SUBDIVISION FOUR OF SECTION THREE  HUNDRED  EIGHTY-ONE OF THIS ARTICLE, IN WHICH CASE SUCH FINES AND PENALTIES  COLLECTED  IN  CASES  ARISING  OUT  OF  THE VIOLATION OF THIS SECTION SHALL BE PAID AT LEAST MONTHLY INTO THE TREASURY OF SUCH ADJOIN- ING OR REASONABLY PROXIMATE LOCAL GOVERNMENT, OR (III) THE SECRETARY  IS ADMINISTERING  AND  ENFORCING  THE  UNIFORM FIRE PREVENTION AND BUILDING CODE AND STATE ENERGY  CONSERVATION  CONSTRUCTION  CODE  IN  SUCH  LOCAL GOVERNMENT  AS  PROVIDED  BY  SUBDIVISION  TWO  OR FOUR OF SECTION THREE HUNDRED EIGHTY-ONE OF THIS ARTICLE, IN WHICH CASE SUCH FINES AND  PENAL- TIES  COLLECTED  IN  CASES  ARISING OUT OF THE VIOLATION OF THIS SECTION SHALL BE PAID AT LEAST MONTHLY INTO  THE  GENERAL  FUND  ESTABLISHED  BY SECTION  SEVENTY-TWO  OF  THE STATE FINANCE LAW.
+ ING  OUT OF THE VIOLATION OF THIS SECTION SHALL BE PAID AT LEAST MONTHLY INTO THE TREASURY OF THE COUNTY, (II) AN ADJOINING OR REASONABLY  PROXI- MATE  LOCAL  GOVERNMENT  IS ADMINISTERING AND ENFORCING THE UNIFORM FIRE PREVENTION AND BUILDING CODE AND STATE ENERGY CONSERVATION  CONSTRUCTION CODE IN SUCH LOCAL GOVERNMENT AS PROVIDED BY SUBDIVISION FOUR OF SECTION THREE  HUNDRED  EIGHTY-ONE OF THIS ARTICLE, IN WHICH CASE SUCH FINES AND PENALTIES COLLECTED IN CASES  ARISING  OUT  OF  THE  VIOLATION  OF  THIS SECTION SHALL BE PAID AT LEAST MONTHLY INTO THE TREASURY OF SUCH ADJOIN- ING  OR REASONABLY PROXIMATE LOCAL GOVERNMENT, OR (III) THE SECRETARY IS ADMINISTERING AND ENFORCING THE UNIFORM  FIRE  PREVENTION  AND  BUILDING CODE  AND  STATE  ENERGY  CONSERVATION  CONSTRUCTION  CODE IN SUCH LOCAL GOVERNMENT AS PROVIDED BY SUBDIVISION  TWO  OR  FOUR  OF  SECTION  THREE HUNDRED  EIGHTY-ONE OF THIS ARTICLE, IN WHICH CASE SUCH FINES AND PENAL- TIES COLLECTED IN CASES ARISING OUT OF THE  VIOLATION  OF  THIS  SECTION SHALL  BE  PAID  AT  LEAST  MONTHLY INTO THE GENERAL FUND ESTABLISHED BY SECTION SEVENTY-TWO OF THE STATE FINANCE LAW.
 WHERE TWO  OR  MORE  LOCAL GOVERNMENTS  HAVE  PROVIDED  FOR JOINT ADMINISTRATION AND ENFORCEMENT OF THE UNIFORM CODE, THE STATE ENERGY CONSERVATION  CONSTRUCTION  CODE,  OR BOTH,  BY  AGREEMENT PURSUANT TO ARTICLE FIVE-G OF THE GENERAL MUNICIPAL LAW, SUCH LOCAL GOVERNMENTS MAY PROVIDE IN SUCH AGREEMENT FOR A  DIFFER- ENT DISTRIBUTION OF SUCH FINES.
   (B)  THE  CIVIL PENALTIES PROVIDED IN SUBDIVISION FOUR OF THIS SECTION MAY BE RECOVERED IN AN APPROPRIATE ACTION OR PROCEEDING COMMENCED BY THE LOCAL GOVERNMENT, COUNTY, OR STATE AGENCY RESPONSIBLE FOR ADMINISTRATION AND ENFORCEMENT OF THE UNIFORM CODE WITH RESPECT TO  THE  BUILDING  THAT WAS  ALTERED  IN  VIOLATION  OF ANY PROVISION OF THE UNIFORM CODE OR ANY LAWFUL ORDER OBTAINED UNDER THIS ARTICLE, UNDER  THE  UNIFORM  CODE,  OR UNDER  THE  APPLICABLE CODE ENFORCEMENT PROGRAM, AND SHALL BE PAYABLE TO THE TREASURY OF SUCH LOCAL GOVERNMENT, THE TREASURY OF SUCH  COUNTY,  OR THE GENERAL FUND OF THE STATE OF NEW YORK, AS APPLICABLE.
   § 4.
 Subdivision 15 of section 11-102 of the energy law, as amended by chapter  560  of  the  laws of 2010 and renumbered by chapter 374 of the laws of 2022, is amended to read as follows:
   15. "Residential building."
 Any building which is designed or is to be used primarily as a dwelling or household as defined by the  state  fire prevention and building code council, including any factory manufactured home  as  defined  in  subdivision  [eight] TEN of section three hundred seventy-two of the executive law and  any  mobile  home  as  defined  in subdivision  [thirteen]  FIFTEEN of section three hundred seventy-two of the executive law.
   § 5.
 This act shall take effect immediately.